Local Pub Map

 6 Lower Anchor Street

-The Orange Tree is one of the best real ale pubs in Chelmsford and was voted branch Pub of the Year in 2014 and 2015.
+The Orange Tree is one of the best real ale pubs in Chelmsford and was voted branch Pub of the Year in 2014, 2015 and is Pub of the Year for 2020.
 A place for conversation and meeting friends.
 A refurbishment in 2015 has made the separate public and saloon bars both much larger.
 A great range of beers is served, always something dark.
 All Day Breakfast is served on Saturday and Sunday from 10am.
 Lunchtime food is served, including Sunday roasts, with a steak and curry night on Thursday evening.
 Quiz on Tuesdays.
 In current CME Recommended Pub Guide.

 28 Duke Street

-Conveniently located close to both railway and bus stations this pub is now one of M&B's Oak Tree brand.
-8 handpulls are available to serve beers with 8 more repeating the same range further along the bar.
+Newly refurbished and conveniently located close to both railway and bus stations this pub is now one of Mitchell's and Butler's Oak Tree brand.
+Six handpulls are available to serve beers.
 An open-plan pub with several distinct areas.
 Disabled toilets on ground floor.
 Good value pub food is available all day, starting with breakfast.
 Large screens show news and sporting events.
 Historical local prints throughout pub.
 Monday-Thursday 20% student discount (with card) on selected food/drink.
 Various other meal and drink deals.

 - Queen B